Batanes | Sabtang Island Complete Attractions Guide

 If there is one iconic landmark of Sabtang Island, this would be it.
 This natural rock arch is also called Nakabuang or Mahayaw.
 Come here very early in the morning or late afternoon when it is not against the light.

-Morong Beach is where Ahaw Rock Formation is.
+Morong Beach is where see Ahaw Rock Formation.
 This long white sand beach is best visited early in the morning if you intend to swim.
 If you just want to go for a stroll, come in late afternoon when the sun is already soft.

 Officially, there’s no name for this viewpoint yet but I will name it Morong-Nakanmuan Pass.
-Many tourists miss this because it’s not part of any daytrip itinerary.
+Many tourists miss this because it’s not part of the usual Sabtang tour package.
 But if you want to catch dramatic shots of the island’s fringes, this is the spot!

 Sumnanga Fishing Village